 My self-esteem and confidence levels have been pretty low lately.
 You may notice that even though I post pictures online all the time it’s rare for a photo of my face to make an appearance.
 The truth is, I’ve never been this unhappy with the way I look.

-But at the end of the day, I have a thyroid imbalance.
-And it’s going to take time for my body to heal before I start to look and feel like myself again.
+But at the end of the day, I have a hormone imbalance and leaky gut syndrome; it’s going to take time for my body to heal before I start to look and feel like myself again.
 Even though I know this situation is a little bit out of my control and I’m doing what I can to get better, it’s been so hard for me to feel comfortable in my body because I don’t recognize myself when I look in the mirror or see a photograph.

 I’ve always been petite.
 I’m only 5’2 and until all these issues started I’ve always pretty happy with my body.
 But now, I find myself avoiding mirrors and shopping for clothes.
 At times I feel so low that it doesn’t even seem worth it to put in the extra 15 minutes to do my hair and makeup in the morning.
 Instead of leaving my house, I tend to want to hide away in my apartment.